WWE News: ‘WrestleMania’ Plans Still In Flux For HHH, Seth Rollins & Samoa Joe

 Another example of the WWE not completely moving forward with some ‘Mania plans was Samoa Joe’s segment before WWE Fastlane Sunday night.
 Joe appeared on the Social Media Lounge with Charly Caruso before the pay-per-view and announced that his plans for WrestleMania 33 will be revealed soon enough.
 Joe said regardless of what he does at WrestleMania, it will be “felt full force and without reproach.”

 There was also a time where WWE officials were going to book a Finn Balor appearance at WrestleMania, but not in a match.
-One version of their original plans called for Balor to face the Undertaker in Orlando, but when Balor wasn’t cleared during the week leading up to Royal Rumble, they changed course and went with Roman Reigns.
+One version of their original plans called for Balor to face the Undertaker in Orlando, but when Balor wasn’t cleared during the week leading up to the Royal Rumble, they changed course and went with Roman Reigns.
 They want to go with Balor-Joe now, but that is completely up in the air due to the Rollins situation.

 [Featured Image by WWE]